• Careers at WPIC

 How Omega-3 Supplements Actually Sell in China

-Once you zoom to SKU level, WPIC’s Discripto® data shows the omega-3 category behaving with far more predictability than many Western supplement brands assume.
+Once you zoom to SKU level, WPIC’s Discripto® dataset shows the omega-3 category behaving with far more predictability than many Western supplement brands assume.
 Demand does not scatter randomly across platforms.
 It clusters into clear consumer segments with consistent purchase logic.

 Adult demand clusters around high-concentration fish oil